huggingface/hub-docs/tasks/src/text-to-video/about.md

 ### Pose-Control

-Generating text-editable and pose-controllable character videos have a rising demand in creating digital humans/avatars.
-By utilizing easily obtained datasets (i.e.,image pose pair and pose-free video) and the pre-trained text-to-image (T2I) model to obtain the pose-controllable character videos, this learn a zero-initialized convolutional encoder to encode the pose information and then finetune the motion of the network via a pose-free video dataset.
+Generating text-editable and pose-controllable character videos have a rising demand for creating avatars.
+By utilizing easily obtained datasets (i.e., image pose pair and pose-free video) and a text-to-image model to obtain the pose-controllable character videos, this learns a zero-initialized convolutional encoder to encode the pose information and then fine-tune the motion of the network via a pose-free video dataset.